K1T3K1/my_training_db_system/README.md

 # YetAnotherSQLRDBMS

 Hi and welcome to the repository.
 What You are witnessing is me, creating another RDBMS.
 It's a practice project for me to raise my C++ skills.

+**This repository was created for article series at https://www.letstalkit.io/ Make sure to visit the blog**

 # First release goals